Tham Luang Nang Non: History

+1986 Protected Area

+In 1986, a portion of the Doi Nang Non range was designated as Tham Luang–Khun Nam Nang Non-Forest Park.
+This designation aimed to protect the unique karst landscape and its biodiversity while promoting sustainable tourism.
+Despite its natural beauty and ecological importance, the area remained relatively unknown to tourists until a significant event in 2018 brought it international attention.

+2018 Cave Rescue

 In 2018, twelve boys aged 11 to 16, all members of a junior association football team, and their 25-year-old male assistant coach were stranded in the cave for 18 days by a flood.
 They were rescued in a massive joint operation between the Thai government, the Thai military, and a group of international expert cave divers.
 British divers found them on a muddy ledge in darkness more than 4 km from the entrance nine days into their ordeal.
 The effort to save their lives was a global operation watched around the world.
 In all, 90 divers – 50 of whom were foreigners – helped to extract the group.
 An ex-navy diver, Saman Kunan, died during the mission because he ran out of air, having placed air tanks along the route for the boys.
-Another diver and ex-Navy Seal died a few months later from an infection he contracted during the cave rescue.
+Another diver and ex-Navy Seal, Beirut Pakbara, died the next year from a septic shock from an unspecified blood infection he contracted during the cave rescue.